MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Exchange-Teams-interact.md

 For the full Teams experience, every user should be enabled for Exchange Online, SharePoint Online, and Microsoft 365 Group creation.

 Users' Exchange mailboxes can be hosted online or on-premises.
-For integration with on-premises, it's recommended that you have an Exchange full Classic Hybrid deployment.
-For more information about setting up a hybrid deployment, see [Exchange Server hybrid deployments](https://docs.microsoft.com/exchange/exchange-hybrid).

 Users hosted on Exchange Online or Exchange Dedicated vNext can use all the features of Teams.
 They can create and join teams and channels, create and view meetings, call and chat, modify user profile pictures (if the Outlook on the web mailbox policy allows them to do so), and add and configure connectors, tabs, and bots.
 For a more comprehensive list of available features, see the table below.

 Users hosted on Exchange Online Dedicated (Legacy) must be synchronized to Azure Active Directory on Microsoft 365 or Office 365.
 They can create and join teams and channels, add and configure tabs and bots, and make use of the chat and calling features.
 However, they can't modify profile pictures, manage meetings, access outlook contacts, or manage connectors.

+> [!IMPORTANT]
+> For integration with on-premises, it's highly recommended that you have an Exchange full Classic Hybrid deployment with Exchange Server 2016 or later to meet the requirements below.
+For more information about setting up a hybrid deployment, see [Exchange Server hybrid deployments](https://docs.microsoft.com/exchange/exchange-hybrid).

 Users with mailboxes hosted on-premises must be synchronized to Azure Active Directory.
-They can make use of all the features in the above scenario, but additionally they can manage meetings, providing Exchange Server 2016 (Cumulative Update 3), or later, is running on-premises with OAuth configured (preferably via the Exchange Hybrid Configuration Wizard) as described in [Configure OAuth authentication between Exchange and Exchange Online organizations](https://docs.microsoft.com/exchange/configure-oauth-authentication-between-exchange-and-exchange-online-organizations-exchange-2013-help).
+They can make use of all the features in the above scenario, but additionally, they can manage meetings if the following requirements are meet:

+- Mailboxes are hosted in Exchange Server 2016 Cumulative Update 3 or later.
+- OAuth authentication is configured preferably via the Exchange Hybrid Configuration Wizard running a full hybrid configuration (Classic or Modern).
+If you are not able to use the Hybrid Configuration Wizard, configure OAuth as described in [Configure OAuth authentication between Exchange and Exchange Online organizations](https://docs.microsoft.com/exchange/configure-oauth-authentication-between-exchange-and-exchange-online-organizations-exchange-2013-help).
+- Autodiscover and Exchange Web Services is published externally.
+- The checkbox for the Exchange Hybrid Deployment feature in Azure AD Connect is set.
 To enable calendar delegation for these users, you must also complete steps 2-3 as described in [Configure Integration and OAuth between Skype for Business Online and Exchange Server](https://docs.microsoft.com/skypeforbusiness/deploy/integrate-with-exchange-server/oauth-with-online-and-on-premises); these steps will provide the Teams scheduling application the required permissions to confirm delegate permissions.

 The following table provides a helpful quick reference to feature availability based on the Exchange environment.